estrangedwriter/Illumio-Coding-Challenge/README.md

 the IP address to an integer instead.
 I then converted the integer back to an IP address.
 I did this using the ipaddress module.

+All rules were converted into tuples, and then added to a dictionary.

 ### Running the Code